“Shoot for the moon. Even if you miss, you’ll land among the star.” – Les Brown.

 The key to setting a realistic goal/dream, is having the ability to truly believe that you can achieve it.
 With that ability, you’re halfway there.

 So set goals and achieve them, with a smile on your face – your lifetime of success awaits you.
-But you must first climb the colossal, perilous mountains of hard work and dedication, in order to reach it.Follow me to stay up to date with my writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
+But you must first climb the colossal, perilous mountains of hard work and dedication, in order to reach it.Follow us to stay up to date with our writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
 Got any questions/inquiries?
 Hit that little email icon and send them over.